Cruwal/Face-Detection/README.md

 5\: Evaluate features of the blocks;

 6\: Use features values into a Backpropagation Neural Network (BPN) to classify the block as face or non-face.

+7\: Display the image with squares delimiting the faces